Dual-use technology

 Unimog trucks are an example of a dual-use good used in both civil and military contexts.

-In politics, diplomacy and export control, dual-use items refer to goods, software and technology that can be used for both civilian and military applications.
+In politics, diplomacy and export control, dual-use items refer to equipment, machines, goods and technology (both hardware and software) that can be used for both civilian and military applications.

-More generally speaking, dual-use can also refer to any goods or technology which can satisfy more than one goal at any given time.
-Thus, expensive technologies originally benefitting only military purposes would in the future also be used to serve civilian commercial interests if they were not otherwise engaged, such as the Global Positioning System developed by the U.S. Department of Defense.
+More generally speaking, dual-use can also refer to any matériel or technology which can satisfy more than one goal at any given time.
+Thus, expensive technologies originally benefitting only military purposes would in the future also be used to serve peacetime civilian commercial interests if they were not otherwise engaged, such as the Global Positioning System developed by the U.S. Department of Defense.

-The "dual-use dilemma" was first noted with the discovery of the process for synthesizing and mass-producing ammonia which revolutionized agriculture with modern fertilizers but also led to the creation of chemical weapons during World War I. The dilemma has long been known in chemistry and physics, and has led to international conventions and treaties, including the Chemical Weapons Convention and the Treaty on the Non-Proliferation of Nuclear Weapons.
+The so-called "dual-use dilemma", where technologies that were initially developed for peaceful applications later undergo weaponization, has long been known in chemistry and physics.
+It was first noted with the invention of the Haber process for mass production of ammonia, which revolutionized agriculture with modern fertilizers but also led to the creation of chemical weapons during the First World War.
+The advent of nuclear physics and associated technologies, while first utilized in medicine in the form of radiography and radiation therapy, became instrumental in the development of mass-destruction atom bombs during the Second World War and Cold War, subsequently causing concerns regarding nuclear escalation, proliferation and the threat of nuclear terrorism and dirty bombs.
+These have led to international conventions and treaties, including the Chemical Weapons Convention and the Treaty on the Non-Proliferation of Nuclear Weapons.

 Drones

-UAVs are considered to be a challenge for military.
-No drone zones are areas where drones or unmanned aircraft systems (UAS) cannot be operated.
+Unmanned aerial vehicles (UAVs), commonly known as drones, are an example of dual-use technology, as similar systems may be used for civilian purposes such as photography, surveying and inspections, as well as for military reconnaissance, surveillance and other security applications.
+Their operation is subject to airspace restrictions, including no-drone zones and other geographical zones established around airports, military facilities, critical infrastructure and other sensitive locations.
+For example in Poland, civilian drone operations are regulated according to their level of risk and may fall within the open, specific or certified category.

+The growing use of UAVs has also created challenges for military forces and operators of critical infrastructure, contributing to the development of counter-UAS systems, including interceptor drones designed to detect, track or neutralise hostile UAVs.
+Depending on their technical characteristics and intended use, such systems may be subject to military-product, aviation or export-control regulations, illustrating the difficulty of distinguishing between civilian and military applications of dual-use technologies.